-Benefit Description 5 .
-Cardiac Rehabilitation The Plan covers cardiac rehabilitation.
-Coverage includes only Medically Necessary services for Members with established coronary artery disease or unusual and serious risk factors for such disease.
-6. Chemotherapy and Radiation Therapy The Plan covers outpatient chemotherapy administration and radiation therapy at a hospital or other outpatient medical facility.
-Covered Benefits include the facility charge, the charge for related supplies and equipment, and physician services for anesthesiologists, pathologists and radiologists.
-Prior Approval Required: You must obtain Prior Approval for radiation oncology.
-The Prior Approval process is initiated by calling: 1-800-708-4414 .
-Please see section I.F.
-PRIOR APPROVAL for more information.
-7. Chiropractic Care The Plan covers musculoskeletal adjustment or manipulation up to the Benefit Limit listed in the Schedule of Benefits.
-8. Clinical Trials for the 1 reatment of Cancer or Other Life-Threatening Diseases The Plan covers services for Members enrolled in a qualified clinical trial studying potential treatment(s) for any form of cancer or other life-threatening disease under the terms and conditions provided for under federal law.
+Benefit Description 6.
+Clinical Trials for the Treatment of Cancer or Other Life-Threatening Diseases The Plan covers services for Members enrolled in a qualified clinical trial studying potential treatment(s) for any form of cancer or other life-threatening disease under the terms and conditions provided for under federal law.
 Covered Benefits include items and services provided when you are enrolled in a qualified clinical trial consistent with your diagnosis and the study protocol.
 Coverage is subject to all of the requirements of the Plan, including Medical Necessity review, use of participating Providers, Prior Approval requirements, and Provider payment methods.
 The following services are covered under this benefit: (1) all services that are Medically Necessary for treatment of your condition, consistent with the study protocol of the clinical trial, and for which coverage is otherwise available under the Plan; and (2) the reasonable cost of an investigational drug or device that has been approved for use in the clinical trial to the extent it is not paid for by its manufacturer, distributor or provider.
-9. COVID-19 Services The Plan covers vaccines, testing and treatment of COVID-19 as required by Massachusetts law.
-The following services are covered with no Member Cost Sharing (no Copays, Deductibles or Coinsurance) and without the use of Prior Approval processes when Medically Necessary and provided by either Plan or Non-Plan Providers: COVID-19 Vaccines COVID-19 Testing - COVID-19 polymerase chain reaction (PCR) and antigen tests for symptomatic individuals, individuals identified as close contacts by state or local health officials, and asymptomatic individuals under circumstances in accordance with Massachusetts law.
+7. COVID-19 Services The Plan covers vaccines, testing and treatment of COVID-19 as required by Massachusetts law.
+The following services are covered with no Member Cost Sharing (no Copays, Deductibles or Coinsurance) and without the use of Prior Approval processes when Medically Necessary and provided by either Plan or Non-Plan Providers: • COVID-19 Testing - COVID-19 polymerase chain reaction (PCR) and antigen tests for symptomatic individuals, individuals identified as close contacts by state or local health officials, and asymptomatic individuals under circumstances in accordance with Massachusetts law.
 Antibody tests are covered when Medically Necessary in order to support treatment for COVID-19, or for a Member whose immune system is compromised and/or knowledge of COVID-19 antibodies may impact the future outcome of treatment.
-COVID-19 testing solely intended for return to work, school, or other locations is not Medically Necessary and accordingly not covered.
-COVID-19 Treatment - COVID-19-related treatment for all emergency, inpatient services, outpatient services, and cognitive rehabilitation services, including all related professional, diagnostic, and laboratory services, as required by Massachusetts law.
+COVID-19 testing solely intended for return to work, school, or other locations is not Medically Necessary and accordingly not covered. • COVID-19 Treatment - COVID-19-related treatment for all emergency, inpatient services, outpatient services, and cognitive rehabilitation services, including all related professional, diagnostic, and laboratory services, as required by Massachusetts law.
 Please note, Member Cost Sharing may apply to covered services related to treatment of reactions to the COVID-19 vaccine.
+COVID-19 Vaccines Important Note: Applicable In-Network or Out-of-Network Member Cost Sharing will apply to any non-COVID-19 related Covered Benefits you receive.